-SUMMARY: During January, river flows across the country are most likely to be in the Normal range or above.
+SUMMARY: During February, river flows across the majority of the country are most likely to be in the Normal range or above.
+River flows in the north of Scotland and the south east of England are most likely to be Above normal.